 - 2 or more Rags

-The front and back of the bench will have 4 screws each, 2 on each end.
+The front and back of the bench will have four screws each, two on each end.
 Fit the front side into the notch you cut out of one of the legs.
 Hold it stable and drill holes where you want your screws to go in.
 Once done you can easily screw in your screws.

 Repeat this will all corners.